 Size and shape are just two small factors when it comes to evaluating a lot.
 Where the lot is located in the state could make the buying experience a vastly different process than buying in another location.

-Here are some things that could differ from lot to lot.
+Here are some things that could differ a lot from lot to lot.
 Make sure to check the following issues before buying land: